wannabeOG/ExpertNet-Pytorch/README.md

 Datasets and Designing the experiments
 -----------------------------

 The original paper uses [Caltech-UCSD Birds][2], [MIT Scenes][3] and [Oxford Flowers][4] in addition to the [ImageNet][5] (for training the autoencoder).
-Compuatational and hardware limitations necessitated the design of experiments such that the smaller versions of these standard datasets were used.
-However this was complicated by the two major reasons:
+Computational and hardware limitations necessitated the design of experiments such that the smaller versions of these standard datasets were used.
+However, this was complicated by two major reasons:

-* The smaller versions of most of the standard datsets were not available publically
+* The smaller versions of most of the standard datasets were not available publically
 * The ones that could be found (Oxford 17 categories dataset, Birds 200 categories) were getting corrupted by the system such that the dataloaders in PyTorch were reading in files that were prepended with a _ sign.

-The [Tiny-Imagenet][6] dataset was used and the 200 odd classses were split into 4 tasks with 50 classes being assigned to each task randomly.
-This division can also be arbitrary and no speciaal consideration has been given to the decision to split the dataset evenly.
-Each of these tasks has a "train" and a "test" folder to validate the performance on these wide ranging tasks.
+The [Tiny-Imagenet][6] dataset was used and the 200 odd classes were split into 4 tasks with 50 classes being assigned to each task randomly.
+This division can also be arbitrary and no special consideration has been given to the decision to split the dataset evenly.
+Each of these tasks has a "train" and a "test" folder to validate the performance on these wide-ranging tasks.

-The purpose behind using the MNIST dataset was to introduce some tasks that were significantly different to the ones in the Tiny Imagenet dataset.
+The purpose behind using the MNIST dataset was to introduce some tasks that were significantly different from the ones in the Tiny Imagenet dataset.
 This is an attempt to recreate the setting of the original paper on a lower scale

 Training
 ------------------------------
 Training a model on a given task takes place using the **`generate_models.py`** file.
 Simply execute the following lines to begin the training process

-Execute the following lines of code (along with the necessary arguments) to generate to generate the expert models for the 4 tasks.
-Make sure you have donwnloaded the datasets used in these experiments.
+Execute the following lines of code (along with the necessary arguments) to generate the expert models for the 4 tasks.
+Make sure you have downloaded the datasets used in these experiments.
 The steps are detailed [here][12].
 If you are using this to test it out on your own datasets, make sure that you make the necessary changes in the **`generate_models.py`** and **`test_models.py`** with regards to the number of tasks being used in the experiment [here][13] and [here][14].
 You would also need to make changes to the transforms used in these files.

 ```sh